ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The appraisal procedure is divided into several logical phases for clarity.

-+ **Phase 1**: Input Validation and Transformation
++ **Phase 1**: Appraisal Context construction

-During Phase 1, Conceptual Message inputs are cryptographically validated, such as checking digital signatures.
+During Phase 1, Conceptual Message inputs are collected and cryptographically validated, such as checking digital signatures.
 Inputs are transformed from their external representations to an internal representation.
 Internal representations are staged for appraisal processing, such as populating an input queue.